This page provides information on how Displacement works in V-Ray for Maya.

 Since there are multiple options available from the V-Ray Displacement menu, here is a simple breakdown of what they do.
 Note that objects can only be associated to one displacement set at a time.

 Apply multiple VRayDisplacement to selection – Creates a separate VRayDisplacement set for each object selected.
 The naming of the sets will use the object names as a prefix (i.e. pShere1_vrayDisplacement).
-This option will error out if nothing is selected.
+This option errors out if nothing is selected.

 Apply single VRayDisplacement node to selection – Creates one VRayDisplacement set that stores all the selected objects inside of it.
-This option will error out if nothing is selected.
+This option errors out if nothing is selected.

-Note: When using the Apply single/multiple options any previously connected VRayDisplacement nodes will be disconnected.
+Note: When using the Apply single/multiple options any previously connected VRayDisplacement nodes are disconnected.